Creepurp/Moddy/README.md

 # Moddy
-Do !help commands for all the Commands more stuffs coming soon so please don't hate on our bot it is new and a little buggy
+Do m!help commands for all the Commands more stuffs coming soon so please don't hate on our bot it is new and a little buggy